According to Forbes, bad customer services make businesses lose $62 billion each year.

-Apart from the growing competition, one compelling reason behind the customer-centricity is that consumers are more vocal than ever.
-They share their opinions with the company; they voice their bad experiences on social media networking sites; they share stories with friends and colleagues.
+Apart from the growing competition, another compelling reason to adopt customer-centricity is that modern-day consumers are more vocal than ever.
+They don’t feel shy to share their opinions with the company; they voice their bad experiences on social media networking sites; they share stories with friends and colleagues.
 They no longer sit down and take it if they’ve had an unpleasant experience with a product or a service.

 How to Measure Customer Satisfaction?

-Measuring customer satisfaction doesn't have to be a complicated or expensive process.
-It is a very simple process to incorporate customer satisfaction measurement techniques into your current strategy.
+Measuring Customer Satisfaction doesn't have to be a complicated or expensive process.
+It can be a straightforward process, if you know the right CSAT measurement techniques and how to incorporate them into your current strategy.

-Let us have a close look at some of the most effective Customer Satisfaction Methods, which any organization should use to achieve customer satisfaction and boost their journey in creating great CX memories:
+Let's have a close look at some of the most effective Customer Satisfaction Methods, which every organization should use to improve their CSAT scores that can help them create great CX memories:

 Best Methods to Measure Customer Satisfaction

-- Use the right Metrics to Measure Customer Satisfaction
+- Use the right CX Metrics to measure Customer Satisfaction

 - Monitor Social Media